 The board is also equipped with an ENABLE-loop which acts as protection in case a connector may be accidentally removed from the front panel.
-Each front panel connector (except for the REM ENABLE and TRIP ones) has two pins (EN_n pins, see connector pinouts in Fig. 2.2, p.14 and Fig. 2.3, p.15) which are looped with the ORed ENABLE signals from the REM ENABLE connector and the pin 7 of the TRIP connector.
+Each front panel connector (except for the REM ENABLE and TRIP ones) has two pins (EN\n pins, see connector pinouts in Fig. 2.2, 2.3 and 2.4) which are looped with the ORed ENABLE signals from the REM ENABLE connector and the pin 7 of the TRIP connector.
 As a consequence, if any connector is removed from the front panel, the loop is cut off and the board is automatically disabled.
 This option (ENABLE-loop) can be disabled by inserting the relevant front panel jumper (J21).
 Refer to § 3.3.4, p.25 for details on its setting.

 4.3.
-Power-ON/OFF Sequencing
+Power ON/OFF Sequencing

-The board has been designed so that the power supply channels turn on/off in sequence one with respect to the other.
-The Power-On Sequence is as follows:
+The board has been designed so that the power supply channels turn On/Off in sequence one with respect to the other.
+The +5VDOIM and the +2VDOIM channels are controlled together.
+Similarly the DVDD, AVDD and VBIAS channels of each layer are controlled together.
+The Power On sequence is: